Sainik School, Kunjpura: History

 The school was started in July 1961 on the large property that originally belonged to the last Nawab of Kunjpura, Ibrahim Ali Khan, who had built it in the year 1900 to house the marriage party of his daughter.
 The property passed into the hands of the Defence Ministry as the nawab migrated to Pakistan after the independence of India and died in Lahore in 1952.
 Before becoming the Sainik School, it was also the 'sanctum sanctorum' of the prestigious 'Punjab Police Academy'.

 Sainik School, Kunjpura came into being in July 1961, at the behest of V. K. Krishna Menon, the then Defence Minister of India, who took personal interest in its inception.
 He handed over command of the school to Lt.
 Col. E J Simeon (1918–2007), a Corps of Signals officer stationed in Delhi at the time, who ran the school for the next seven years as its founder principal until his retirement from the army in 1967.
 He was succeeded by Col. Munindra Chandra as the Principal, whose contribution in sending a record number of cadets from the 1969 and 1970 batches of the NDA, subsequent principals were Group Captain Suresh Kumar, Col Arun Datta, Group Captain L.N.Sharma (now Air Vice Marshal L.N.
 Sharma AVSM (Retd.)), Col. YS Parmar, SM; Col V.D.
-Chandola (Retd.), and now Col Vijay Rana who is the present principal of the school.
+Chandola (Retd.), Col Vijay Rana and now, Captain (IN) Gurbir Singh, who is the present principal of the school.